MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

            _context.SaveChanges();
       }
 ```
-12. Ensure that the cursor is at the end of the **CreatePerson** method code block, press Enter twice, and then type the following code.
+12. Ensure that the cursor is at the end of the **CreatePerson** method code block, press Enter twice, and then type the following code:
   ```cs
       public void DeletePerson(int id)
       {